danielneil/Shark-Config/README.md

 #   <ARGUMENT>: <arg>
 ```

-### The follow demostrates an instrument (AMC), with three indicators, a backtest, and an opportunity detection.
+### The following demostrates an instrument (AMC), with three indicators, a backtest, and an opportunity detection.

 ```yaml
 AMC: